 A farm house inspired by a mountain landscape.

 Designed by Italian architecture studio Ciclostile Architettura, Ca’ Inua draws inspiration from the mountainous landscape it calls home.
 The name references both the ancient Etruscan city of Kainua and the word “inua” that means “the essence of all things” in Inuit.
 The studio built the new dwelling on the foundation of a demolished farmer’s house, using the materials for Ca’ Inua.
 On the ground level, the architects designed a stone wall that links the new living spaces to a renovated barn.
 While the house features a stone exterior, the barn boasts charred wood cladding.
 In the interior, concrete and mosaic tiles complement fir wood flooring.
 Oriented towards the south, the ground floor living room and kitchen along with the bedrooms on the upper floor have large windows that overlook the stunning mountain landscape.

-A dilapidated structure renewed as a country house.
+A dilapidated structure renewed as a refined country house.

-Completed in a collaboration between Filipe Pina Arquitectura and Maria Inês Costa, this renovation and redesign project transformed an old farmhouse into a contemporary home.
+Completed in a collaboration between Filipe Pina Arquitectura and Maria Inês Costa, this renovation and redesign project transformed an old farm house into a contemporary home.
 The MCR2 House is located in the Portuguese countryside.
 Dating back to the early 20th century, it features stone walls and a gable roof.
 The architects renovated the original building and added an extension.
-Designed with dark corrugated metal panels, the new wing stands out alongside the natural colors and textures of the old house.
-Separate entrances allow the clients to adapt this modern farmhouse to different uses in the future.
+Designed with dark corrugated metal panels, the new wing stands out alongside the natural colors of the old house.
+Separate entrances allow the clients to adapt this house to different uses in the future.
 Inside, the studios used a blend of white walls, pale wood, and minimalist furniture.
 Windows overlook the gorgeous landscape that includes views of the Serra da Estrela mountain range.

 A modern house that celebrates an agrarian aesthetic.